DanLeEpicMan/UpdatedMonolithSolver/README.md

 ### 3.3

-Save the screenshot to the "screenshots" folder included in the main Monolith folder.
+Paste your screenshot into paint, then save it to the "screenshots" folder included in the main Monolith folder.
 Click "File" then "Save As", and navigate to the screenshots folder and save it there.
 Make sure to name it something you can easily remember (board, myBoard, game, ...). **Check the File Type and make sure this is saved as either a PNG or JPG, as the parser will only accept those two image formats.**

+You can alternatively paste this into the DMs of a bot on Discord, clicking the image and then "Open Original", then saving it directly.
+Whichever way is easier.

 ### 3.4

 Once that is all saved, go back to Anaconda prompt and type the following command